 The Object Browser is accessible from Tools tab,

 The Custom tab gives possibility to enter additional objects as well as importing objects saved by other users or exported by other applications.
-Here the columns are similar to these in Deep Sky tab.
-The last column - Size (px) contains the calculated size in pixel for your camera/telescope setup.
-It will be populated when the camera and focal length are defined in the
+Here the columns are similar to these in

-Object Calculator.
+Object Details,

 To change the list order click on the column you want to define the order.